Capital of Nepal

-Surrounded by various fountains, ancient statues, small ponds and a series of courtyards this place carries its historical significance.
+Surrounded by various fountains, ancient statues, small ponds, and a series of courtyards this place carries its historical significance.

 Located at the heart of the capital of Nepal, Kathmandu, it is one of the easiest places to explore.
-Apart from international visitors, Kathmandu Durbar square is famous even among the locals mostly during the evening time.
+Apart from international visitors, Kathmandu Durbar Square is famous even among the locals mostly during the evening time.

 There is a former Royal palace “Hanuman Dhoka” inside the complex of Durbar Square.
-It is a place from where Malla King ruled over Kathmandu.
+It is a place where Malla King ruled over Kathmandu.

-Kathmandu Durbar square lets the visitor witness Nepali art, architecture, and sculptures as well as the surrounding temples in ancient pagoda style.
+Kathmandu Durbar Square lets the visitor witness Nepali art, architecture, and sculptures as well as the surrounding temples in ancient pagoda style.

 Kasthamandap, a temple built from wood from a whole single tree is another prime attraction of Kathmandu Durbar Square.
 Besides, you will witness the temple of Kumari, the only living goddess in Nepal